dalayach/bug-fables-recipe-path-finder/README.md

 # bug-fables-recipe-path-finder

+UNFINISHED -- I will update this as changes are made, but right now, it is unfinished and still in progress.

 This is a Java project that helps you unlock all of the remaining Bug Fables Recipes in your cookbook.

 A common point of tedium amongst Bug Fables players is how unintuitive the recipes are, so as a result, most players finish the game with the cookbook mostly unfinished.
 Obviously, many players wish to 100% the game, but not all want to drag themselves through the slog of buying and cooking each recipe one at a time to unlock everything.